|Dates:||7 - 26 January 2019|

-You are required to enrol in DDD20025 as a summer semester unit.
+Swinburne will enrol you in MFP20002 as a summer semester unit.
 Students enrolling in the Study Tour are exempt from one subject, from either a minor sequence or the co-major, or an elective and a theory-related unit.
 Please contact the tour leader for more details.

 Applicants will be selected:

 - on the basis of a personal statement (max.
 250 words) that outlines how the tour may benefit their studies or future career and what they can contribute to the tour to make it a success